 The whole city takes part in the carnival with shops and vendors lining the streets with local produce including gifts and food that carnivalgoers and can purchase.

-Despite starting as a Pagan festival of nature and spring, the Nice Carnival now overlaps as the city’s Mardi Gras festival (a celebration before the Christian period of lent begins).
+Despite starting as a Pagan festival of nature and spring, the carnival now overlaps as the city’s Mardi Gras festival (a celebration before the Christian period of lent begins).

 Although the carnival parade weaves its way through the city, there will be gated security measures in place throughout the city.
-You should therefore plan to get to your most convenient gate around an hour before festivities begin to ensure you are in to the carnival with a great spot in the heart of the action by the time the parade and party starts.
+You should therefore plan to get to your most convenient gate around an hour before festivities begins.
+Ensure you are in to the carnival with a great spot in the heart of the action by the time the parade and party starts.

 Reserved seating is also available for purchase which is particularly recommended for the popular Batailles des Fleurs and the Carnival Parade of Lights.
 More information can be found on the Official Programme section of the carnival website.

 The best way to enjoy all parts of the Carnival is on foot.
 Wander around the city, along the waterfront promenades and through parks and squares taking in all that Carnival has to offer.
 For those who’d rather not walk too far, ensure you reserve a seat in one of the carnival grandstands so you can enjoy the festival’s shows without having to stand for too long.